Volunteer in Bali

 Can I extend my visa while I am in the country?
 Can you help me with this?

 In general, extending an Indonesian tourist visa is usually not so difficult.
-All you have to do is pay a visit to the Immigration Department and the rest will be taken care of by government officials.
-You will only be able to make the extension one time, and then you will have to leave Bali and Indonesia before returning to spend more time in the country.
+All you have to do is pay a visit to the Immigration Department, and the rest will be taken care of by government officials.
+You will only be able to make the extension once, and then you will have to leave Indonesia before returning to spend more time in the country.
 If you have any questions at all, our local staff will be there to assist you.

 How do I contact IFRE’s local coordinator while in Bali?